Cholesterol Studies and Treatment in the News

 Dr. Mickle's Advice to Patients

-Regarding the NIH Niacin Study
+Regarding the July, 2014 New England Journal of Medicine Niacin Study

 As a lipidologist with a longstanding habit of reading medical literature and studies critically, I have a number of questions about the relevance of the NIH study to every day practice, where we see patients with a wide variety of conditions and use supplements in conjunction with prescription medicines.
 For example, perhaps the study was not continued long enough (initially intended as a 5-year study, it was discontinued after three-and-a-half years).
 Perhaps the numbers of test subjects was inadequate.
 But, perhaps most importantly, I wonder if the segment of the patient population treated was too narrow for us to be able to draw general conclusions.
 The study treated subjects whose LDL-cholesteral was already very low: their average LDL-cholesterol was only 71mg (mean population level is 130mg).
 Perhaps these patients had no further “room” for improvement.
 There are other studies in the research pipeline which look at the effects of niacin on other patient populations, and I look forward to them.